rsdoiel/antenna/journalism.md

 date: 2025-05-19, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated May 20 at 9:16 p.m.</em>
-Enzo&#8217;s Pizzeria is a historic slice of Westwood culture.
+Enzo’s Pizzeria is a historic slice of Westwood culture.
 Situated on 1145 Westwood Blvd., the 25-year-old New York-style pizza joint is settling into its new location since moving in September 2024.

 <br>